 Slate – a flexible choice as they are available in different textures and colours but quite high maintenance initially.
 They have to be sealed, may flake a little to start with, and will often require resealing to protect the flaked parts.

 Marble – looks wonderful and available in various colours, but won’t suit all applications.
-It can mark easily and will need polishing frequently, and is vulnerable to acidic substances – even the milder forms such as orange or lemon juice.
+It can mark order soma with no prescription easily and will need polishing frequently, and is vulnerable to acidic substances – even the milder forms such as orange or lemon juice.
 Therefore spillages have to be removed fast before lasting damage is caused.